dustin-decker/deflek/README.md

 NOT CURRENTLY USABLE, IN THE PROCESSES OF REWRITE

-Reverse proxy to add index-level RBAC to Elasticsearch.
+Reverse proxy that adds index-level RBAC to Elasticsearch.

 ## Authentication